 Letter from the Director

-Dear Teacher Candidates, Cooperating Teachers, and University Faculty:
+Dear Teacher Candidates, Partnering Teachers, and University Faculty:

-As cooperating teachers, you have joined us in preparing effective and highly qualified teachers whose knowledge, skills and dispositions, creativity, and commitment will inspire all students in elementary and secondary schools to achieve excellence and higher standards.
-We value your continuing contribution to the development of our programs and look forward to continuing our partnership with you as we engage in research-based investigations, standards-driven curriculum development, assessment, and reflective practice in pursuit of a shared vision and diverse professional endeavors.
+We thank you, our cooperating teachers, for joining us in the preparation of effective and highly qualified teachers whose knowledge, skills and dispositions, creativity, and commitment will inspire all students in elementary and secondary schools to achieve excellence and higher standards.
+We value your valuable input and significant contribution to the professional development of our candidates and our programs.
+We look forward to continuing our collaboration as we engage in research-based investigations, standards-driven curriculum development, assessment, and reflective practice in pursuit of a shared vision and diverse professional endeavors.

-As always, we welcome your input.
-Please visit our website and contact us with your questions, input, and concerns.
-We look forward to continuing to work with you and wish you the very best in your current and future endeavors.
+As always, we welcome your input, teacher candidates, partnering teachers, and faculty.
+Please visit our website and contact us with your questions, input, or concerns.
+We look forward to continuing to work with you and wish you much success in your current and future endeavors across your professional pathways.